Kerrie Rogers is based in Greensboro, NC and is Patternmaker Manager for Lee Jeans, a Kontoor Brands Inc. brand

 In my second year at UNCG I was elected Vice President of Design for the Threads student organization.
 As a service to the students of the Apparel Product Design concentration, each semester I teach a Sewing Proficiency workshop to assist fellow design students in passing the sewing proficiency exam, which was at the time a requirement for beginning the studio design classes.
 I also utilized my crafting skills that I learned early on and provided knitting and crocheting workshops in the fall semester to help develop skills and socialize with fellow members.
 I was elected again as the Vice President of Design the following year.
 During my final year at UNCG I was elected as President of Threads.
 I presented at four fashion shows during my time at UNCG, and with each of them I have come to the realization that this is what I am destined to do for the rest of my life.

 After winning the YMA in December of 2009, I was offered an internship in New York City at Nautica, a subsidiary of VF Corporation.
-I spent the summer of 2010, and work at Nautica as the showroom managers intern.
-In December of 2010 I won a second YMA-FSF award, and accepted a design internship with John Varvatos, and spent another summer in New York in 2011.
+I spent the summer of 2010 as the showroom management intern.
+In December of 2010 I won a second YMA-FSF award, and accepted a technical design internship with John Varvatos, and spent another summer in New York in 2011.